FernandoMiguel/sshremotekeys/README.md

 If you have many devs login into a server or even bot scanning (hence [Fail2Ban](https://github.com/FernandoMiguel/sshremotekeys#fail2ban-and-general-security)), your host can easily reach the limit and prevent you from legitimately accessing your server.

-To avoid this, the response of the external request (either Github or AWS) is saved to the file `$HOME/.ssh/ak_cache` and cached for 5 minutes.
+To minimise this, the response of the external request (either Github or AWS) is saved to the file `$HOME/.ssh/ak_cache` and cached for 5 minutes.

 ## Future Improvements